AshkanArabim/news-briefer/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 N/A if not self-hosted
 - OS:
-- Newsbridge version (or latest commit):
+- Newsbridge version (or latest commit hash):
 - Server CPU:
 - Server RAM:
 - Server GPU: